 About Liz Reid

-Prior to YouthWorX NT Liz was the National Disability Coordination Officer for the Northern Territory for a decade.
-This role involved providing quality information, coordination and referral services to increase and improve transitional pathways for Territorians with a disability between families, community, school, post-secondary, education and subsequent employment.
+Prior to YouthWorX NT Liz was the National Disability Coordination Officer (NDCO) for the Northern Territory for a decade.
+This role provided information, coordination and referral services to increase and improve transitional pathways for Territorians with a disability between families, community, school, post-secondary, education and subsequent employment.

 About Chris Hayward